 It’s very obvious that some people in the country still living in a cocoon (perhaps high on coconut water).
 It must be one hard cocoon that they are living in as evident from this:-

 Malaysia antara negara terbersih daripada perbuatan rasuah, kata Menteri di Jabatan Perdana Menteri, Datuk Seri Shahidan Kassim.

-One of the sourest point in the search for MH370 is the failure for RMAF to correctly identify and intercept MH370 when it deviated from it’s original flight path.
-If this been done, we could have identify MH370 immediately and would not have wasted valuable time, resources and assets over the South China Sea for days.
+One of the sourest point (until this presentation was made) in the search for MH370 is the failure for RMAF to correctly identify and intercept MH370 when it deviated from its original flight path.
+If this been done, we could have identified MH370 immediately and would not have wasted valuable time, resources and assets over the South China Sea for days.